-Awards will generally range between \$20,000-\$40,000, with a maximum of \$65,000.
-Funding is intended to reach across the state, ideally with at least one CAC in each county.
+We intend to award approximately \$230,000 in funding across these counties.
+Awards will generally range between \$10,000-\$30,000 with a maximum of \$40,000.

 Census Assistance Centers (CACs)

 CACs are service organizations, other non-profits, or public agencies that are safe spaces where Hard to Count (HTC) people can fill out their census online.
 (Government agencies please see note on page 6.)
 CACs need to have a strong and direct connection with the communities they serve and should be places that HTC people are likely to visit.